List of Marvel Comics characters: C: Crescent and Io

 Dan Bi is the daughter of an antique shop owner.
 The antique shop had not been faring well, leading to her parents splitting up.
 One day after Tae Kwon Do class, Dan Bi returned home to see her father's shop in ruins, her father nowhere to be found.
 Bounty hunters entered the building and hearing them, she hid under a bed, finding the mask that contained Io.
 Her father was running a black market for antiques and had been kidnapped.
 On the quest to search for her father, Dan Bi went after the buyer of an artefact, leading her to Jimmy Woo, who had bought the artefact with the intentions of recruiting her for the Agents of Atlas.

-Crescent, along with her "half-moon" bear spirit Io helped her fellow South Koreans as she fought against the forces of Fire Demons from the realm of Muspelheim.
+Crescent, along with the bear spirit Io, helped her fellow South Koreans as she fought against the forces of Fire Demons from the realm of Muspelheim.
 Crescent used the power of her mask to help dodge against the fire blasts coming from the demons, but flew away after she became overwhelmed by the number of them.
 After the Agents of Atlas showed up, Brawn who was among them was recognized as a criminal by White Fox so Crescent called upon Io and the both of them did an uppercut to Brawn which left him flying in the air.

 Because of her young age and inexperience, Jimmy Woo sent her to Mumbai to enroll in the Pan-Asian School for the Unusually Gifted.

-Crecent'ss fighting style is Tae Kwon Do and the Enchanted Half-Moon Talbak: an enchanted mask that can summon the “crescent moon” bear spirit called Io.

 H. Warren Craddock

 H. Warren Craddock is a character appearing in American comic books published by Marvel Comics.
 The character, created by Roy Thomas and Sal Buscema, first appeared in Avengers #92 (September 1971).

-He is a politician.
+He is a politician who was subdued and impersonated by a Skrull Craddock in order to be involved with the Alien Activities Commission to manipulate public views on Captain Marvel, and utilize political tactics against the Avengers and Fantastic Four.
+After the Skrull posing as Craddock was exposed by Rick Jones and beaten to death by an angry mob caused from his anti-alien instigations, the real Craddock was located by Nick Fury.